shivashant25/Sentinel-with-XDR/labguide/part-01/lab07.md

    ![Picture 1](../media/Sentinel_course_incidents_3.png)

-1. you also need to setup a analytics rule to get alerts as a incidents in the Sentinel
+1. you also need to setup a analytics rule to get alerts as a incident in the Sentinel

    ![Picture 1](../media/Sentinel_course_analyticsrule_4.png)